jgci2000/monte-carlo-ising/README.md

 ```
 The `WL` class takes as parameters the value of the first and last modification factors, the flatness criteria and an instance of `RNG` and `System`.

+For spinS computations, it it better to use the MATLAB implementation by J. Amaral <jamaral@ua.pt>.
+A more efficient C++ implementation will come in the near future.